LaravelDaily/Filament-CRM-Course/course/13 - Adding Employees.md

     self::updated(function (Customer $customer) {// [tl! add:start]
         $lastLog = $customer->pipelineStageLogs()->whereNotNull('employee_id')->latest()->first();

-        // Here we will check if the employee has changed and if so - add a new log if ($customer->employee_id !== $lastLog) {
+        // Here, we will check if the employee has changed, and if so - add a new log if ($customer->employee_id !== $lastLog) {
             $customer->pipelineStageLogs()->create([
                 'employee_id' => $customer->employee_id,